-Annette Robotham,

-General Manager,

-College of Insurance and

-Professional Studies

-CIPS offers compulsory tutorials for the Sales Representative Licensing Examinations, as well as customised seminars/ workshops and training to suit special needs of the customer.
+Annette Robotham, College of Insurance and offers compulsory tutorials the Sales Representative Licensing Examinations, as well as customised seminars/ workshops and training to suit special needs of the customer.

-classrooms for rental at very competitive rates.
-For more information, visit our website: www. cipsonline.edu.jm or email us at info@cipsonline.edu.jm
+CIPS has air conditioned classrooms for rental at very competitive rates.
+For more information. visit our website: www. cipsonline.edu.jm or email us at info@cipsonline.edu.jm